all-in-one-of/snippets/noises.md

 **Alligator** // similar to Worley It is currently not possible to simulate Alligator noise using the Worley functions, but it is possible to get a very similar 'look'.
 The bounds on the noise are roughly (0, 0.5) when turbulence is 0.
 **Sparse Convolution** // similar to Worley The noise returned is based on the weights of all of the closest points, with each point’s contribution based on a meta-ball like rolloff curve.
 That is, if the sample point is close to the sphere, its contribution will be greater.
 The bounds on the noise are roughly (-1.7, 1.7) when turbulence is 0

-### Curl noise
-// VECTOR NOISE!!!  function for perlin or simplex This operator generates divergence-free 3D noise

 ---